 A portion of public open space has been identified as Parks and Recreation on the plan.
 The existing structure plan identifies this as being bound by subdivisional roads.
-The modified plan shows lots abutting the boundary of the park.
+The modified plan shows lost sabuting the boundary of the park.
 This is not in accordance with the City's policy that requires areas of public open space to be fronted along all boundaries by roads and lots backing onto public open space are not supported.
 Whilst not desirable the City acknowledges that there will be situations where lots directly abut areas of public space.
-In these instances, the boundaries of the lots and areas of public space need to be clearly demarcated and for this reason, a minimum one metre difference should be provided between the finished ground level of the area of public space and the finished ground level of the abutting properties.
+In these instances, the boundaries of the lots and areas of public space need to be clearly demarcated and for this reason, a minimum one metre difference should be provided between the finished ground level of the area of public space and the finished ground level of the abutting lots.
+Such difference in finished ground level provides increased privacy and security for those living on the abutting properties.
 The submission states that the earthwork details have been completed showing a minimum one metre horizontal separation between the open space and adjacent lots.